princemaple/img-src-ondemand/README.md

 # img-src-ondemand

-## :warning: I wrote a replacement for this module some time ago, https://github.com/princemaple/scroll-trigger, the new one not only covers all the functionality `img-src-ondemand` provides, it also gives you way more.
-Hence, this module is no longer maintain, in favor of `scroll-trigger`.
+## :warning: I wrote a replacement for this module some time ago, [Scroll Trigger](https://github.com/princemaple/scroll-trigger), the new one not only covers all the functionality `img-src-ondemand` provides, it also gives you way more.
+Hence, this module is no longer maintained, please migrate to `scroll-trigger` (easy, see [this test]( https://github.com/princemaple/scroll-trigger/blob/master/test/test_img_src_ondemand.html))

 Angular module that delays image loading to when it is about to appear on the screen.